-Yes, the start and finish area, as well as the feed zone stations, will be equipped with porta-pottys.
+Yes, the start and finish area, as well as the feed zone stations, will be equipped with porta-potties.

 We highly encourage all participants to know basic repair skills and we advise everyone to come prepared with their own pump and extra tubes for their bike.
 However, if you are still unable to make a repair, support cars will be on course to assist you with minor mechanical issues.

 NO!
 Roads will NOT be closed to traffic.
+The first few miles will be a NEUTRAL roll out, then the course officially starts.
 Riders must always obey traffic laws and ride on the right-hand side of the road.
 Riders must also follow the instructions of police officers, course marshals, and volunteers at all times.

 There will be multiple stations along the course stocked with food, water, mechanical, and medical supplies.